5l1v3r1/tinygen/README.md

 # TinyGen

-A simple website generator written in Python
+A simple website and blog generator written in Python

 Work in progress, but basic features done.